Sir Winston: Summary

 This image makes me want to re-make this shoe design, but with dark green museum calf for upper leather…

 I’ll soon be celebrating the completion of these shoes by lighting up their cuban cigar namesake.
-There’s a certain cuban cigar – quite rare due to the global shortage of cuban cigars – by the exact same name of “Sir Winston”.
+There’s a cuban cigar vitola by the same name of “Sir Winston”.
 It’s hand rolled in the H. Upmann factory in Havana.
 The size of Sir Winston (the cigar) is by definition a “Churchills” (factory name: Julieta No. 2), meaning that it’s 7″ long by a 47 ring gauge (ca 178 x 18,65 mm).

 But, I digress.
 You tell me: do these shoes look like something Winston Churchill would wear?

 On a final note, you may have already realized, but for the sake of full disclosure: I’m inclined to like Sir Winston Churchill… He certainly remains an intensely controversial figure for many, and I am by no means saying that everything that the man ever did was purely good.
 Surely, it wasn’t.
 As is the case for all humans, there is darkness to unfold also in the depths of his character.
-At the end of the day, however, he did indeed save the world.
-For that feat alone, he has my reverence.
+At the end of the day, for the part he’s played in history, he has my reverence.

 Specs: